openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 enhancement](https://github.com/openshift/enhancements/pull/200) offer
 a generic framework for conditions that affect how the CVO applies the content in a release image.
-This framework could be used in this case by creating a `baremetal` cluster profile, and the BMO would only be installed when this profile is active.
+This framework could be used in this case by creating a `baremetal` cluster profile, and the CBO would only be installed when this profile is active.

 As per the enhancement document, cluster profiles are being introduced